 I understand your battle, and give you tools to protect your people.

-As a Certified Fraud Examiner I’ve seen the aftermath, and it is heartbreaking.
-I want to spare you the pain – and I have what it takes to help you protect your church.
+As a Certified Fraud Examiner I’ve seen the aftermath of church fraud, and it is heartbreaking.
+I want to spare you the pain – and I have what it takes to help you protect your people and your church.

 What’s In It For You?